vacp2p/wakurtosis/gennet-module/Readme.md

-Module to generate network models (in JSON) and waku configuration files (in TOMLs) for wakurtosis runs.
+Module to generate network models (in JSON) and node configuration files (in TOMLs) for wakurtosis runs.

 ## generate_network.py
 generate_network.py generates one network and per-node configuration files.
 The tool is configurable with specified number of nodes, topics, network types, node types and number of subnets.